Things to do in Castles & Gardens

 Visit a perfectly preserved fortress town

-With its town centre still encompassed by two elaborate star-shaped moats and stone walls, Naarden is one of the most remarkable examples of a fortified town in Europe and a perfectly preserved piece of Dutch defensive history.
-As well as its unique layout, it is also home to charming cafés, shops and attractions including the Weegschaal Museum and Dutch Fortress Museum.
+With its town centre still encompassed by two elaborate star-shaped moats and stone walls, Naarden is one of Europe's most remarkable examples of a fortified town and a perfectly preserved piece of Dutch defensive history.
+Its unique layout is also home to charming cafés, shops, and attractions, including the Weegschaal Museum and the Dutch Fortress Museum.
 Naarden’s Grote Kerk is among the country’s oldest churches and hosts organ concerts and a bi-annual photo exhibition.
 Step inside to admire the impressive architectural details of the church, including the famous barrel-vaulted ceiling above your head.

 An artificial island fort, Forteiland Pampus, once served as part of Amsterdam's line of defence and as a port for traders.
 These days, however, it’s a getaway for intrepid day trippers.
-Summer Lights on Pampus (every year from July to August) capitalises on this, inviting visitors for a boat ride to the island (departing from sleepy Muiden or Amsterdam IJburg) followed by a delicious picnic dinner and sweeping sunset views across the water.
-For an optional sprinkle of summer magic and a memorable overnight stay on the island, end the night in one of the custom tents, complete with mattresses and linen.
+Winter Lights on Pampus (every Friday and Saturday evening in November and in December) capitalises on this, inviting visitors for a boat ride to the island (departing from sleepy Muiden or Amsterdam IJburg) followed by an atmospheric dinner in the fort and pavilion.